NYC Gun Crime Lawyer for Gun and Other Weapons Offenses

 Importantly, if you are charged with Criminal Possession of a Weapon in the Second Degree for possessing a loaded firearm, the prosecution must prove that the statutory “home” exception does not apply.
 This means that you cannot be convicted if the firearm was recovered in your home unless the prosecution can prove that you intended to use the loaded firearm unlawfully.

-An NYC gun charge lawyer can evaluate your case to determine the best path forward.
+An NYC gun charge lawyer can evaluate your case to determine whether defenses exist so that you can beat your P.L.
+265.03 charge.

 Criminal Possession of a Weapon in the First Degree